kitmarsh/kitmarsh/README.md

 - Minor: Game Design
 - I’m currently practicing R and Python
 - e-mail: caitlinskmarsh@gmail.com
-- ⚡ Fun fact: I go to the BWCA every summer and canoe/portage up to 60 miles!
+- ⚡ Fun fact: I go to the BWCA every summer and canoe/portage up to 60 miles

 <!---
 kitmarsh/kitmarsh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.